Fractional Angular Momentum and Quasi-Probability Densities for Angular Degrees of Freedom

 For a half-integer angular momentum eigenstate well-known rules of quantum mechanics imply that a $4\pi$-rotation is usually required in order to obtain the same eigenstate and leads to unique physical consequences.
 In our case with half-integer expectation values of $\langle L \rangle$ and for fractional values of $p$ it is therefore not obvious why, e.g., the quasi-probability distribution $W[\theta,p]$, with a range $[-2\pi,2\pi]$ of integration in Eq.(\ref{eq:ourwigner_1}), can, as noticed in the present work, exhibit a more pronounced negativity than quasi-probability distribution $W_{1/2}[\theta,p]$, with a range $[-\pi, \pi]$ of integration in Eq.(\ref{eq:wigner_kastrup}).
 In both cases the half-integer value $p=1/2$ appears, however, to be of special importance.

 To what extent quasi-probability distributions, like $W[\theta,p]$ or $W_{1/2}[\theta,p]$ in Sections \ref{section_ourW} and \ref{section_polish_W}, respectively, turn out to be useful in the analysis of pure quantum states in, e.g., the form as considered in the present work in Section \ref{section_our_state} can, of course, only be determined in terms of actual experimental situations.
 This has been emphasized in, e.g., \Refer{Agarwal_1994} concerning, in particular, the physics that involves the notion of a quantum phase, a concept which also plays an important role in the present work.

 With regard to Section \ref{section_our_uncertainties} in the present paper, discussions on fundamental quantum-mechanical limitations of measurement of fluctuations like $\Delta \theta$ and $\Delta L$ can be found in, e.g., Refs.\cite{Clerk_2010,DiMario_2020,Knoll_2025} and references cited therein.
 The research for B.-S. Skagerstam (B.-S.S) has been supported by NTNU at Trondheim and Molde University College and for P.K.
 Rekdal by Molde University College.
-We dedicate this work to the memory of John R. Klauder (1932-2024) who played an important role in discussions with B.-S.S. on problems related to the topic of the present work.
-B.-S.S. is also grateful to in particular S. Shabanov and the University of Florida at Gainesville for the hospitality in connection with the wonderful {\sl John R. Klauder Memorial Conference} hold at the Department of Mathematics, February 15, 2025, when the present work was in progress.
+We dedicate this work to the memory of John R. Klauder (1932-2024) who played an important role in discussions with B.-S.S. on problems related to topics of the present work.
+B.-S.S. is also grateful to in particular S. Shabanov and the University of Florida at Gainesville for the hospitality in connection with the wonderful {\sl John R. Klauder Memorial Conference} held at the Department of Mathematics, February 15, 2025, when the present work was in progress.
 Finally, the authors are grateful for various constructive comments and suggestions from colleagues and anonymous readers on the first version of this work.